pisalore/AAGM_exam/README.md

 ![Italy-COVID19](https://github.com/pisalore/AAGM_exam/blob/master/images/italy.jpg)

-In this repo it is collected my project for the AAGM exam, Master Degree at University of Florence, Italy.
+In this repo it is collected my project for the AAGM exam, Master Degree at University of Studies of Florence, Italy.

 Two different works are provided.
-Both use the covid-19 data made available from Italian Department of Civil Protection in their [GitHub Repo](https://github.com/pcm-dpc/COVID-19)
+Both use the COVID-19 data made available from Italian Department of Civil Protection in their [GitHub Repo](https://github.com/pcm-dpc/COVID-19)

 #### 1. First Part: Building the graph of provinces and running some algorithms